-- Chuck on the other hand, also gets points for his tape recorder trick coming to full fruition with Jimmy out of control and playing into his hands, quite the comeback from his professional humiliation caused by the Mesa Verde forgery.
+- Chuck, on the other hand, also gets points for his tape recorder trick coming to full fruition with Jimmy out of control and playing into his hands, quite the comeback from his professional humiliation caused by the Mesa Verde forgery.

 - Gus Fring makes his entrance into the series, in the background and out of focus but still instantly recognizable as he spots Jimmy tailing his henchman and calls off the drop.
-This leads him to realize Mike is onto him, and contact him directly by leaving a cell phone in the middle of the road on his route, on top of the gas cap he was being tracked with.
+This leads him to realize that Mike is on to him, and contact him directly by leaving a cell phone in the middle of the road on his route, on top of the gas cap he was being tracked with.